kyma-project/community/guidelines/technical-guidelines/08-telepresence-guide.md

 1. [Install Telepresence](https://www.telepresence.io/reference/install).

-2. Run your local Kyma or use the cluster.
+2. Run Kyma locally or connect to a cluster.
 Then, configure your local kubectl to use the desired Kyma cluster.

 3. To check the container name of the deployment to swap, run: